maugat1/quantiNEMO_Taylor2010/README.txt

     /pres/          My presentations of the project

 TODO:
-    - Fix colonization code
+    - test colonization code
+    - allow different colonization models when colonization is different than migration (only try to colonize extinct patches or survival prob for colonizers going to extant patch)
-    - Allow extinction to use temporal parameters
+    - change patch extinction (and modify colonization stuff above) to allow group selection